Clarence Thomas Supreme Court nomination: Authors supporting Hill's accusations

 Jane Mayer and Jill Abramson, reporters for The Wall Street Journal, wrote an article for the May 24, 1993, issue of The New Yorker challenging David Brock's assertions.
 The two authors would later conclude in an investigative book on Thomas that "the preponderance of the evidence suggests" that Thomas lied under oath when he told the committee he had not harassed Hill.
 Mayer and Abramson say Biden abdicated control of the Thomas confirmation hearings and did not call Angela Wright to the stand.
 They report that four women traveled to Washington, D.C., to corroborate Anita Hill's claims, including Wright and Jourdain.

 According to Mayer and Abramson, soon after Thomas was sworn in, three reporters for The Washington Post "burst into the newsroom almost simultaneously with information confirming that Thomas's involvement with pornography far exceeded what the public had been led to believe."
 These reporters had eyewitness testimony and video rental records showing Thomas's interest in and use of pornography.
 However, according to Jeffrey Toobin, because Thomas was already sworn in by the time the video store evidence emerged, The Washington Post dropped the story.
 The book by Mayer and Abramson was subsequently made into a movie.

 Strange Justice was a finalist for the National Book Award in 1994 and received an extraordinary amount of media attention.
 Conservatives like John O'Sullivan panned the book, while liberals such as Mark Tushnet praised it, saying it established "that Clarence Thomas lied" during the hearings.
 Richard Roeper of the Chicago Sun-Times called the book character assassination: "I don't care if Clarence Thomas had an inflatable doll on his sofa and a framed autograph from Long Dong Silver on the wall.
 Just because a man has an immature interest in dirty stuff doesn't mean he harassed anyone."

 David Brock wrote an article titled "The Real Anita Hill" for the 1992 The American Spectator magazine and a 1993 book of the same name, arguing against her veracity.
-In his 2003 book titled Blinded by the Right: The Conscience of an Ex-Conservative he said that he had "lied in print to protect the reputation of Justice Clarence Thomas".
+In his 2003 book, Blinded by the Right: The Conscience of an Ex-Conservative, he said that he had "lied in print to protect the reputation of Justice Clarence Thomas".
 He also said that Thomas had used an intermediary to give him personal details on a woman who had corroborated Hill's accusations to make her retract her statement.
 Brock's 2003 book has an entire chapter (Chapter 5) devoted to describing his experience writing "The Real Anita Hill" article and book in the early 1990s.